tdwg/website/conferences/2024/registration/index.md

 ## IMPORTANT for registration

 - If you are the organizer of a session or the designated presenter of an abstract at this year’s meeting, **you MUST register using the same email address used for your session or on the abstract submission**.
 This is how your registration will be linked to your abstract.
+(See [details and remedies below](./#oa-email).)

 - With your registration you agree to adhere to the [TDWG 2024 Code of Conduct](https://www.tdwg.org/conferences/2024/code-of-conduct/) during your participation in conference sessions, workshops, panels, field trips, social events, or all other activities related to the SPNHC-TDWG 2024 Conference.